a-ishiyama/em-algorithm/README.md

-# On maximum likelihood, missing data mechanism, and the EM algorithm.
+# Derivation and computation of the EM algorithm
 Author: Akira Ishiyama

 This is a repo for the individual project of the module 'Incomplete data analysis".